-Your new year, new you plans for better fitness in 2024 should start right here with a regular stretching regime – and one of the best foam rollers for workout recovery.
+Any fitness plans you make should be built on the foundation of a regular stretching regime – and a decent foam roller.
 Without stretching, you may begin to experience tight, achy muscles as they lose their flexibility.
 And that’s going to hamper your progress in the gym.
 The shoulders are particularly important, given their central role in any lifting work, but they can also be easily neglected when it comes to stretches, leading to pain and tightness.

 Performing the following shoulder stretches regularly will keep you supple and flexible, free from pain and tightness, allowing you to work through full range of motion, work your muscles effectively, and continue making those sought-after gains.